 What if you didn’t collect Identity up front?

-- Generate the report once the user has successfully completed the link flow.
+- Generate the report once the user has successfully completed the Link flow.